.png)

 It’s not for venting, reassurance, or deciding who’s right.

-It's for couples who want the pattern to stop repeating —
+It's for couples who want friction to stop —

 not to learn how to live with it better.